-- The blocks before and after the CHF block must be in the same working plane. - The radius compensation before and after the chamfer block must be the same. - The chamfer must be able to be machined with the current tool.
+- The blocks before and after the CHF block must be in the same working plane. - The radius compensation before and after the chamfer block must be the same. - The chamfer must be machinable with the current tool.

-- ▶ Chamfer side length: Length of the chamfer, and if necessary: - ▶ Feed rate F (only effective in CHF block)
+- ► Chamfer side length: Length of the chamfer, and if necessary: - ▶ Feed rate F (only effective in CHF block)